shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 +++
 title = "#2.
-These are a few of my masochist things" description = "Repurposing lyrics of classic songs to avoid all the things I desparately need to do." type = ["posts","post"] tags = [
+These are a few of my masochist things" description = "Parodying lyrics of classic songs to avoid all the things I desparately need to do." type = ["posts","post"] tags = [
     "climbing",